-• To request a printed copy of the 2022 Pharmacy Drug (Formulary) Guide, call 800-537-9384.
-The information in the 2022 Pharmacy Drug (Formulary) Guide is subject to change.
+• To request a printed copy of the 2024 Pharmacy Drug (Formulary) Guide, call 800-537-9384.
+The information in the 2024 Pharmacy Drug (Formulary) Guide is subject to change.
 As brand name drugs lose their patents and new generics become available on the market, the brand name drug may be removed from the formulary.
 Under your benefit plan, this will result in a savings to you, as you pay a lower prescription copayment for generic formulary drugs.
-Please visit our website at www.aetnafeds.com for current (Formulary) Guide information.
+Please visit our website at www.aetnafeds.com/pharmacy.php for current 2024 Pharmacy Drug (Formulary) Guide information.